hml230/exploring-lateness/README.md

 ## Fine Tuning

 A ChronosT5-tiny was fine-tuned to better study the patterns in lateness.
-Preprocessing module used is included under the chronos_t5/parquet_preprocessing.py, additional notes are included in the README under chronos_t5.
+Preprocessing module used is included under the [`src` directory](./src/chronos_t5/parquet_preprocessing.py), additional notes are included in the README.

 The performance of zero-shot and in-domain inferences is displayed below: